andersjanmyr/sudoku/README.md

 ## Installation

 ```
-$ npm install sudoku-coffee
+$ npm install -g sudoku-coffee
 ```
 ## Running

-To run the file use the binary `bin/sudoku filename` The filename should have a row with 9 chars per file and 9 rows
+To run the file use the binary `sudoku filename`.
+The file should have a row with 9 chars per file and 9 rows.

 ```
 $ cat test/fixtrues/easy.sudoku